Epicodus-Curriculum/shared-full-stack/git_rewriting_history.md

 We can type `git rebase -i HEAD~4` to bring up the four most recent commits in the rebase editor window.
 To combine a commit with the previous commit, we can change `pick` to `squash`.

-Let’s change `pick` to `squash` on the "update readme" commit in order to combine that one with the "add readme" commit directly preceding it:
+Let's change `pick` to `squash` on the "update readme" commit in order to combine that one with the "add readme" commit directly preceding it:

 ```shell
 pick 79e9de2 add readme